gladiola/blog/_posts/2018-07-23-h4ck_VulnHub_BadStore.markdown

 ## Minor stump
 At this point, I had a lot of information, but no real login.
 I didn't want to give in and read the provided directions that are on the site.
 Time to plink around a little more and see what I could do.
 Overall, I felt that I should be getting a login and a chance to see veryone's account history from the site.
 Not being able to do that was a little discouraging.
 I would have to find a way to ge that somehow.

-I tried a couple of Metasploit modules; but, really, a moment of success came by running some of the MySQL-realted auxilliaries.
+I tried a couple of Metasploit modules; but, really, a moment of success came by running some of the MySQL-related auxilliaries.

 ## We got the gold
 ![msf auxilliary schema dump]({{ site.url }}/assets/images/KaliBadStore/2018-07-07-184427_1366x768_scrot.png)